MBACP, BA(hons), Relationships/couples & individuals online

-I am a BACP Registered Person-Centred therapist and qualified online counsellor, offering long or short term, individual counselling in Walthamstow, East London, E17.
-I also offer online (distance) counselling.
+I am a BACP/NCS Registered Person-Centred therapist and qualified online counsellor, offering long or short term, individual and relationship counselling online and in Walthamstow, East London, E17.

 How I work